Eagle Board of Review

 3) filled out the PROJECT section (section 1) and Fundraising application (if fundraising is needed) of the Eagle Scout Service Project Workbook, and

 - obtained signatures from their Scoutmaster, Committee Chair, and Beneficiary Representative — only then, the Scout themselves (not a parent or unit leader)

 Should contact the Eagle Board Chair to schedule a Project Approval Board of Review, the first of two meetings with the Eagle Board.
 Do this two weeks before the next Eagle Board scheduled.
 Scouts will be given an appointment based on time and the number of committee members available each month.
 Not all Scouts can always be accommodated immediately in the next month’s reviews.

 On the night they are scheduled to present their proposal, Scouts should arrive 15 minutes before their scheduled time, preferably in a full Class A Uniform, and bring with them:

 - Their master copy of their entire Eagle Scout Service Project Workbook with all original signatures (preferably organized in a binder)

 - Three photocopies, made from that master, of the appropriate section(s) showing all required signatures: PROPOSAL section and, if fundraising is required, the Fundraising Application should be included for project approvals

 3) Their Scoutmaster (or surrogate if SM is their parent), and Eagle Coach (a “silent partner”).

-When the Board approves a Scout’s Eagle Service Project, their assigned an Eagle Board Contact, who can authorize changes or answer questions during the project process.
+When the Board approves a Scout’s Eagle Service Project, they are assigned an Eagle Board Contact, who can authorize changes or answer questions during the project process.
 This is in addition to your Unit Eagle Coach, Unit Leader, and Unit Committee Chair.